alt-text-org/js-api.alt-text.org/APIv1.md

 __Optional query parameters__:

 - `matches`: The number of matches to return, maximum is 20
-- `min_confidence`: A floating point number between 0.0 and 1.0 indicating the minimum match confidence
 - `ocr_url`: The URL-encoded publicly accessible address of the image being analyzed.
 If present, the backend will attempt to OCR the image at the provided URL and return the text alongside the other results